nitrate92/win10-regtweaks/README.md

 # win10-regtweaks
 This repository contains useful Windows 10 registry tweaks and post-install scripts that we (HIDEN64 & nitrate92) both use.
 If you consider using the reg files, **please read the code comments before running it on your system.
-This script collection comes with no warranty.** It contains contains important tweaks we use on freshly installed copies of Windows to do the following:
+This script collection comes with no warranty.** It contains important tweaks we use on freshly installed copies of Windows to do the following:

 * Change OS settings in one click
 * Disable components of the operating system that phone home to Microsoft